I am a PhD candidate at UMD studying under Howard Lasnik, focusing in syntax and mathematical linguistics.

 The model I've developed generalizes part-whole and dependency relations between constituents to capture grammatical relations between phrases (like complementation, specification, and adjunction), feature-configurations (like agreement), projection and endocentricity, and other basic properties of syntactic objects over the course of a derivation.
 We can develop formal technology for representing workspaces and their construction, syntactic operations in terms of the structural changes they induce, and many other important constructions with syntactic objects internal to categories of such models.
 The method is general enough to straightforwardly incorporate feature hierarchies and feature sharing structures.

 A draft of my dissertation can be found here.
 This is the most complete and up-to-date presentation of this research, containing most of the major constructions, theorems, and proofs as well as linguistic applications.
+A short version is coming soon.

 My 895 can be found here.